rocky-linux/documentation/docs/guides/web/php.md

 !!!
 Note

-    Using a socket when the web server and PHP server are on the same machine removes the TCP/IP layer and optimizes the performances.
+    Using a socket when the web server and PHP server are on the same machine removes the TCP/IP layer and optimizes the performance.

-When working via an interface, you have to configure `listen.owner`, `listen.group`, `listen.mode` to specify the owner, the owner group and the rights of the Unix socket. **Warning:** both servers (web and PHP) must have access rights on the socket.
+When working via an interface, you have to configure `listen.owner`, `listen.group`, `listen.mode` to specify the owner, the owner group and the rights of the Unix socket. **Warning:** Both servers (web and PHP) must have access rights on the socket.

-When working via a socket, you have to configure `listen.allowed_clients` to restrict access to the PHP server to certain IP addresses.
+When working via a socket, you must configure `listen.allowed_clients` to restrict access to the PHP server to certain IP addresses.

 Example: `listen.allowed_clients = 127.0.0.1`